kerimoyle/cellml-specification/reference/inform/informB15_connection3.rst

   .. container:: infospec

-    All this means is that mapped/connected variables (ie: those specified by :code:`connection` and :code:`map_variables` items) must be in different components.
-Since the only reason you'd need to use these connections is in order to access a variable in another component, this restriction does make sense!
+    All this means is that mapped/connected :code:`variables` (ie: those specified by :code:`connection` and :code:`map_variables` items) must be in different :code:`components`.
+Since the only reason you'd need to use these connections is in order to access a :code:`variable` in another :code:`component`, this restriction does kinda make sense!

     .. code-block:: xml